walkingriver/scout-law/chapters/ch08-obedient.md

 ## Self Reflection

-1. **How do I react when given a directive from higher-ups that I don't agree with?**
+**1. How do I react when given a directive from higher-ups that I don't agree with?**

 - Am I open to understanding the reasoning behind the directive, even if I initially disagree?

-2. **What steps can I take to ensure that following a mandate doesn't erode my team's morale?**
+**2. What steps can I take to ensure that following a mandate doesn't erode my team's morale?**

 - Do I actively involve my team in discussions about the directive and its implications?

-3. **Have I considered how obeying a directive can be an opportunity for growth, both personally and as a team?**
+**3. Have I considered how obeying a directive can be an opportunity for growth, both personally and as a team?**

 - Am I willing to explore innovative approaches or adapt existing processes when obeying a directive, even if it's challenging?

-4. **Do I communicate clearly with my team when new directives come in, and do I involve them in the process of adaptation?**
+**4. Do I communicate clearly with my team when new directives come in, and do I involve them in the process of adaptation?**

 - Have I created an environment where my team feels comfortable sharing their concerns and suggestions regarding the directive?

-5. **How can I balance the act of obedience with the need for team autonomy and happiness?**
+**5. How can I balance the act of obedience with the need for team autonomy and happiness?**

 - Do I actively seek ways to align the directive's implementation with my team's values and well-being?